 One of her earliest roles was on the TV series Judging Amy (2000).
 She then went on to do guest roles on series such as Buffy The Vampire Slayer (2002), The Shield (2004), The Division (2004), 24 (2006), and CSI:NY (2006).
 She also appeared in Britney Spears' Stronger music video in 2001.

 For quite a while she was often remembered for her appearance in a Cingular Cell Phone commercial, often referred to as the "Cingular Umbrella Girl".

-Between 2007 and 2009, Angela guest starred in episodes of Cold Case and The Mentalist.
+From 2007 to 2009, Angela guest starred in episodes of Cold Case and The Mentalist.
 She was involved in several feature film productions: On The Doll, Kabluey with Lisa Kudrow and Teri Garr, A Beautiful Life with Dana Delany, and The Informers with Billy Bob Thornton and Mickey Rourke.

-For 2012, Angela is helping to promote the Twilight Saga's Breaking Dawn Part 2, her role being Tia, a fan favorite.
+Very busy in 2012, Angela helped to promote the Twilight Saga's Breaking Dawn Part 2, her role being Tia, a fan favorite.
 She also starred in a new web series produced by Taco Bell titled Let's Big Happy, and guest starred on Law & Order: Special Victims Unit.
 She also worked with Marion Cotillard in the film Nightingale.
 Content Mode magazine published a feature article about her as well.

 Here's some personal info Angela shares: